privacyguides/privacyguides.org/docs/real-time-communication.en.md

     **Signal** is a mobile app developed by Signal Messenger LLC.
 The app provides instant messaging, as well as voice and video calling.

     All communications are E2EE.
-Contact lists are encrypted using your login PIN and the server does not have access to them.
-Personal profiles are also encrypted and only shared with contacts who add you.
+Contact lists are encrypted using your Signal PIN and the server does not have access to them.
+Personal profiles are also encrypted and only shared with contacts you chat with.

     [:octicons-home-16: Homepage](https://signal.org/){ .md-button .md-button--primary }
     [:octicons-eye-16:](https://signal.org/legal/#privacy-policy){ .card-link title="Privacy Policy" }